 Make a crustless quiche/frittata.

 If you’ve got eggs, use them to make crustless quiches/frittatas.
-Frittatas are a great way to use up leftover ham, bacon, potatoes and small amounts of vegetables.
-Here is a great basic recipe for frittata.
+Frittatas are a great way to use up leftover ham, bacon, potatoes and small amounts of vegetables, and they’re perfect for both breakfast and dinner.
+Here is a great basic recipe for frittata/crustless quiche.

 Turn it into a soup.